sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 Tasks
 =====

-Tasks and settings are now introduced in the :doc:`getting started guide </Getting-Started/Basic-Def>`, which you may wish to read first.
-This older page has some additional detail.
+Tasks and settings are introduced in the :doc:`getting started guide </Getting-Started/Basic-Def>`, which you may wish to read first.

-*Wiki Maintenance Note:* This page should have its overlap with the getting started guide cleaned up, and just have any advanced or additional notes.
-It should maybe also be consolidated with :doc:`TaskInputs`.
+This page has additional details and background and is intended more as a reference.

 Introduction
 ============

-sbt 0.10+ has a new task system that integrates with the new settings system.
 Both settings and tasks produce values, but there are two major differences between them:

 1. Settings are evaluated at project load time.
 Tasks are executed on